Forrestjohnson2000/R-Shiny-Data-Science-Salary-Analysis/README.md

 1. Download the "Salary Rshiny Dashboard Master" folder from this GitHub repository
 2. Open the "Salary Rshiny Dashboard Master.Rproj" R Project file in RStudio
-3. Open the app.R file
+3. Open the "app.R" file
 4. Click "Run App" from the code panel